Sentinelese: 2004 tsunami

-Killing of illegal fishermen adrift
+2006 killing of fishermen

 On 27 January 2006, Indian fishermen Sunder Raj and Pandit Tiwari, who had been attempting to illegally harvest crabs off North Sentinel Island, drifted towards the island after their boat's makeshift anchor failed during the night.
 They did not respond to warning calls from passing fishermen, and their boat drifted into the shallows near the island, where a group of Sentinelese tribals attacked it and killed the fishermen with axes.
 According to one report, the bodies were later put on bamboo stakes facing out to sea like scarecrows.
 Three days later, an Indian Coast Guard helicopter, dispatched for the purpose, found the buried bodies.
-When the helicopter tried to retrieve them, the Sentinelese attacked it with spears and arrows, and the mission was soon abandoned.
+When the helicopter tried to retrieve them, the Sentinelese attacked it with arrows and, according to some sources, with spears, and the mission was soon abandoned.
 There were contrasting views in the local community as to whether the Sentinelese ought to be prosecuted for the murder.

-Pandya hypothesizes that the aggressive response might have been caused by the sudden withdrawal of those gift-carrying expeditions, which was not influenced or informed by any acts of the Sentinelese.
-He also notes that whilst the images of the hostile Sentinelese the helicopter sorties captured were heavily propagated in the media, the images of them burying the dead were never released.
+Pandya hypothesises that the aggressive response might have been caused by the sudden withdrawal of those gift-carrying expeditions, which was not influenced or informed by any acts of the Sentinelese.
+He also notes that while the images of the hostile Sentinelese the helicopter sorties captured were heavily propagated in the media, the images of them burying the dead were never released.
 This selective display effectively negated the friendly images that circulated in the aftermath of the 1991 contact, which had already been taken out of public display, and restored the 1975 National Geographic narrative.